-5.5.1 Operation in the Event of a Power Failure
+5.5.1 Operation if Power Fails

-In the event of a power failure, the built-in batteries or external batteries (locally provided) provide full backup of the service of the system for a period of 10 minutes, or longer if using external batteries (the period is dependent on the system configuration and service conditions).
+If power fails, the built-in batteries provide full backup of system service for about 10 minutes.
+Longer backup is possible if locally-provided external batteries are used (the period depends on the system configuration and service conditions).
 The Power Failure Transfer (PFT) Single Line Telephone Interface Circuit is mounted in the KSU.
 The KSU connects a Single Line Telephone directly to CO/PBX line 1 to allow origination and termination of calls.
-(Refer to Figure 1-30 - Power Failure Backup Flowchart.)
+(Refer to Figure 1-32 - Power Failure Backup Flowchart.)

-Note 1: The backup period for the Electra Professional Level I system is approximately 10 minutes with built-in batteries or longer with external batteries added.

-Note 2: All calls in progress are interrupted when switch over is made to connect the Power Failure Transfer Single Line Telephone directly to CO/PBX line 1.
-This occurs after backup batteries have expired.

-Note 3: If the power switch of the KSU is in the OFF position, the system will not automatically restart service.
+- Note 1: The backup period for the Electra Professional Level I system is approximately 10 minutes with built-in batteries or longer with external batteries added. - Note 2: All calls in progress are interrupted when switch-over is made to connect the Power Failure Transfer Single Line Telephone directly to CO/PBX line 1.
+This occurs after backup batteries expire. - Note 3: If the power switch of the KSU is in the OFF position, the system does not automatically restore service.

-Figure 1-30 Power Failure Backup Flowchart
+Figure 1-32 Power Failure Backup Flowchart

-5.5.2 Operation When Input Power Failure is Restored
+5.5.2 Operation When Input Power Is Restored